yusuketomoto/chainer-fast-neuralstyle/README.md

 - Training with batchsize(n>=2) causes unstable result.

 ## No Backward Compatibility
+##### Dec.
+14, 2016
 ##### Jul.
 19, 2016
-This version is not compatible with the previous versions.
+Each version above breaks backward compatibility.
 You can't use models trained by the previous implementation.
 Sorry for the inconvenience!

 ## License
 MIT